It has been a strange year. As lockdown descended, our streets emptied, our museums closed, and our way of life changed.

 - Toilets operating on a one in, one out system with sanitising products provided.

-- All our venues have strict capacity guidelines to allow for physical distancing and include one-way routes with minimal crossover points, with clear signage, route maps, and queuing systems.
+- All our venues have capacity guidelines to allow for physical distancing and include one-way routes with minimal crossover points, with clear signage, route maps, and queuing systems.

 A new Covid-19 risk assessment document has been completed for all venues and departmental return to work plans have been produced to put the assessments into practice.
 For any event that takes place in our venues, we will work with event organisers and suppliers to ensure event-specific risk assessments are completed.